osmandapp/web/main/docs/user/plan-route/create-route.md

 - *Attach to the roads* may not be activated if the *Plan a route* tool has already automatically linked GPX track points to the nearest road points.

 :::note
-For more information on attaching track to the road, see the Navigation section, the article [Navigate by track](../navigation/setup/gpx-navigation.md#follow-track-menu).
+For more information on attaching track to the road, see the Navigation section, the article [*Navigate by track*](../navigation/setup/gpx-navigation.md#follow-track-menu).
 :::